Opened 4 years ago

 Even though we could obviously easily solve it for all values of time if inverted.

-comment:17 follow-up: Changed 4 years ago by casella
+comment:17 by Francesco Casella, 4 years ago

 I agree that the case of comment:13 is different, that may have brought some confusion.